Category: Bike Law Colorado

 Read More

+A Fee to Ride a Bicycle on the Riverfront Trail?
 When there is snow in the mountains and in the front range, I love to head west to Mesa County to ride bikes, visit friends, and hang out.
-It goes without saying that Mesa County is a beautiful place with scenic views that can be seen from spectacular roads and trails.
-My favorite places to […]
+It goes without saying that Mesa County is a beautiful place with scenic views that can be…

 Read More

-Recently, I/Brian spoke at the Mesa County Bicycling Alliance Meeting in Grand Junction, Colorado.
+Colorado Enforcement of Safe Passing Law Recently, I/Brian spoke at the Mesa County Bicycling Alliance Meeting in Grand Junction, Colorado.
 At the meeting, I had a chance to talk with Colorado State Patrol (CSP) Captain Matthew Ozanic.
 Captain Ozanic was very friendly, down to earth, and also practical about the enforcement of cycling laws in Colorado.
-I had some time before […]
+I…

 Read More

+From a slap on the wrist to a revoked license.
+How a thorough investigation resulted in justice.
 On November 21, 2017, I saw a TV news story about how the Broomfield District Attorney’s Office was routinely offering lax plea deals to drivers that injure cyclists.
-In bicycle crash cases with injuries, the DA was offering plead deals to “broken headlight” or “defective vehicle” charges.
-A “defective vehicle” sentence is one of the […]
+In bicycle crash cases with injuries, the DA was offering plead deals…

 Read More